 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
 Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
-This process will be continually reviewed by the DSL and SLT.
+This process will be continually reviewed by the leadership team / DSLs.

-The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy/ Anti - Bullying Policy
+The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour & Relationships Policy/ Anti - Bullying Policy / Child on Child Abuse Policy.